 The Company registered further growth after the Government of India took over the plant in 1976 and transferred & vested both the said undertakings to Burn Standard Company Limited( BSCL).
 BSCL as a subsidiary of Bharat Bhari Udyog Nigam Limited under the administrative control of the Ministry of Heavy Industries and put through a programme of Modernisation and Expansion in order to meet the growing demand of high quality Basic Refractory of the modern steel plants, copper, cement and glass industries, etc.

-The Salem Refractory Unit of Burn Standard Company Limited (BSCL) became a wholly-owned subsidiary of SAIL w.e.f.
-December 16, 2011.
+The Salem unit of Burn Standard Company Limited became a wholly owned subsidiary of SAIL with effect from December 16th, 2011.
 The unit has now been renamed as SAIL Refractory Company Limited (SRCL).

-Surrounded by greenery, the SRCL township boasts of advanced recreational and community facilities for its residents.
+Surrounded by greenery, the SRCL township boasts of community facilities for its residents.

 SRCL SAIL Refractory Company Limited